SeniorCare: Frequently Asked Questions (FAQs)

 The only over-the-counter drug that is covered by SeniorCare is insulin.

-- Be considered a Wisconsin resident for tax purposes.
+- Be considered a Wisconsin resident for tax purposes

-- Be registered to vote in Wisconsin.
+- Be registered to vote in Wisconsin

-If you still have questions or concerns, contact the SeniorCare Customer Service hotline at 800-657-2038.
+If you still have questions, call SeniorCare Customer Service at 800-657-2038.